acielroldan/javascript-runner/mawf.md

       run: npm test
 ```
 <Ending>
-Now your workflow is finished!
+Now your workflow is created!
 </Ending>